-Imagine something has happened, anything, and suddenly you're feeling an emotion.
-It's strong; it's the first reaction to what has happened.
+Imagine something has happened, anything, and suddenly you are feeling an emotion.
+It is strong; it is the first reaction to what has happened.
 That is a primary emotion.
-Primary emotions are the body's first response, and they're usually very easy to identify because they're so strong.
+Primary emotions are the body's first response, and they are usually very easy to identify because they are so strong.
 The most common primary emotions are fear, happiness, sadness, and anger.

-These may also be secondary emotions given different situations, but when we first react, it's usually with one of these.
-If the phone rung and someone started yelling at you for no reason you'd get angry; if the phone rung and someone told you that your dog had died you'd feel sad - it doesn't have to be a huge stimulus to elicit a primary emotion.
-Primary emotions are considered to be adaptive because they make us react a certain way without being contaminated or examined.
-They are very much an instinctual survival response.
+These may also be secondary emotions given different situations, but when we first react, it's usually with one of the above.
+If the phone rang and someone started yelling at you for no reason you would probably feel angry or afraid or if the phone rang and someone told you that your dog had died you would feel sad.
+There does not have to be a huge stimulus to elicit a primary emotion.
+Primary emotions are adaptive because they make us react a certain way without being contaminated or examined.
+They are very much an instinctual, primal, survival response.

-Primary emotions are more transient than secondary emotions which is why they're less complicated and easier to understand.
+Primary emotions are more transient than secondary emotions which is why they are less complicated and easier to understand.
 The first thing we feel is directly connected to the event or stimulus but as time passes we struggle to connect the same emotion with the event because our emotions have changed.
-There are eight primary emotions that we are born with.
-They are:

 Secondary emotions are much more complex because they often refer to the feelings you have about the primary emotion.
-These are learned emotions which we start understanding by coping parents or others as we grow up.
-For example, when you feel angry you may feel ashamed afterward, when you feel the joy, you may feel relief or pride.
+These are learned emotions which we get from our parent(s) or primary care givers as we grow up.
+For example, when you feel angry you may feel ashamed afterward or when you feel joy, you may feel relief or pride.
 In Star Wars, Master Yoda explained secondary emotions perfectly - "fear leads to anger, anger leads to hate, hate leads to suffering."

 Many toddlers are very adept at using instrumental emotions to get their way with anger.
-A toddler throws a tantrum, and parents give in to make them quiet, but as we grow, we learn that this behavior isn't appropriate or we become spoiled and manipulative.
+A toddler throws a tantrum, and parents give in to make them quiet.
+As we get older, we learn that this behavior is not appropriate; if not, we become spoiled and manipulative.
 By not learning the correct secondary emotional response it leaves the person distant and emotionally detached from those around them.

 How To Tell The Difference?

-Asides from the secondary emotions being harder to name there are several ways to determine whether you're feeling a primary emotion or a secondary one.
+Aside from secondary emotions being harder to name, there are several ways to determine whether you are feeling a primary emotion or a secondary one.
 Firstly, ask yourself if the emotion is directly a reaction or not.
 If it is a direct connection, then it is a primary emotion.
-If the emotion came on strongly, but that feeling has begun to fade then it is also likely a primary emotion if the opposite is true it's more likely to be a secondary emotional reaction.
+If the emotion came on strongly, but that feeling has begun to fade then it is also likely a primary emotion; if the opposite is true it's more likely to be a secondary emotional reaction.

-If the emotion continues to affect you long after the event has happened, even to affecting new but similar or connected events, then it is likely to be secondary.
+If the emotion lingers long after the event has happened or even effects new but similar or connected events, then it is likely to be secondary.
 If the emotion is complex, it's almost always secondary.
 There is such a thing as tertiary emotions, but as elusive as secondary emotions are tertiary emotions are even harder to pin down.

-Primary and secondary emotions to a person say a lot about their emotional stability and integrity, but to a healthcare professional they can make diagnosis much easier.
-Rather than blindly accepting an emotion, being able to understand where it comes from and the actions that led up to that emotion can act as a path to trace back prior abuse, or traumatic events that have left emotional scars.
+Primary and secondary emotions tell a person a lot about their emotional stability and integrity, but to a healthcare professional they can make diagnosis much easier.
+Rather than blindly accepting an emotion, being able to understand where it comes from and the actions that led up to that emotion can act as a path to trace back to prior abuse or traumatic events that have left emotional scars.

-Finding the real cause behind a person's reaction means examining the primary emotion, while the secondary emotion will help them understand how the patient processes information.
-By slowing down the thought process, and consciously working through the internal reasons why someone feels a certain way they are also likely to understand more about themselves through a process that would have been entirely subconscious until now.
+Finding the real cause behind a person's reaction means examining the primary emotion, while the secondary emotion will help to understand how the patient processes information.
+Also, by slowing down the thought process and consciously working through the internal reasons why someone feels a certain way, they are likely to understand more about themselves through a process that would have been entirely unconscious until now.

-Another reason why identifying emotions is important is to be able to react to them properly and for someone who struggles to handle emotions or react appropriately being unable to express themselves can be frustrating.
-This, in turn, leads to anger and other secondary issues.
+Another reason why identifying emotions is important is to be able to react to them properly.
+For someone who struggles with handling emotions or reacting appropriately being unable to express themselves can be frustrating.
+This, in turn, leads to anger and even rage.